PDConSec/vsc-print/manual.md

 The colours used for syntax highlighting can be styled by supplying a CSS stylesheet.
 Press `F1` and type `browse stylesheet` to find the command for setting this.
 Invoking it will open a file browse dialog that defaults to the folder containing VS Code Printing's cache of stylesheets.
 If you browse to somewhere else and choose a CSS file, it will be imported to the cache folder (potentially overwriting a file of the same name).

 The setting points at the the cached copy, so if you make changes you must repeat the import process.

+Don't use dark theme stylesheets.
+Paper is white.

 ## Katex markdown extension
 This depends on CSS and fonts from the web.
 To get printing to work you must add the required stylesheet to your settings.